 While there is no cure for macular degeneration, there are several cutting edge treatments available to help patients manage the Wet (leaking) form of Macular Degeneration and help preserve their vision.
 At Retina & Vitreous Consultants, we carefully select a treatment regimen that is tailored to your disease.
 We then carefully follow your macula's response to treatment using state-of-the art OCT (Optical Coherence Tomography) imaging.
 In particular, our technology allows us to compare the exact same points in the macula from visit to visit so we can know that the fluid in your macula is truly disappearing.

-We use the latest therapies for wet macular degeneration including intraocular injections of Bevacizumab (Avastin™) and Ranibizumab (Lucentis™).
-These injectable drugs work by stopping the abnormal blood vessel growth of wet macular degeneration and thereby halting the accumulation of fluid and blood under the retina.
+We use the latest therapies for wet macular degeneration.
+These injectable drugs work by stopping the abnormal blood vessel growth of wet macular degeneration and thereby halting the accumulation of fluid and blood under the retina which can lead to permanent scarring and vision loss.
 These medications are injected into the vitreous of the affected eye on a monthly basis to control the damaging effects of wet macular degeneration.
 Multiple treatments are often needed to stabilize the acute disease.
 Recurrence of leakage from abnormal blood vessels can occur and is something that your retina specialist must anticipate and carefully look for on follow-up visits.
-We are proud to offer the latest treatment option for Wet Macular Degeneration- 2011 FDA-approved Eylea™ which aggresssively binds proteins that help create abnormal and damaging sub-retinal blood vessels of Wet Macular Degeneration.
-The potential benefit of Eylea™ may also reside in maintenance dosing at every 8 weeks as opposed to every 4 weeks with the aforementioned drugs.
-Other treatments that can play a smaller role in treating your wet macular degeneration include: steroids, thermal laser, and PDT.
+Current therapies for Wet AMD include: Bevacizumab (Avastin™), Ranibizumab (Lucentis™), and EyleaTM.
+We are also proud to offer the latest FDA-approved treatment options for Wet Macular Degeneration- BEOVU Your WayTM , and VabysmoTM .
+More treatments for Wet AMD are anticipated on the horizon soon to help our patients with this condition.
+Continued excellent clinical efficacy of drugs and longer duration of action are the prime factors we anticipate in novel drugs.
+Other treatments that can play a much smaller role in treating your wet macular degeneration include: steroids, thermal laser, and PDT.
 We will continue to stay abreast of new and safe therapies to treat wet macular degeneration and offer these to you as they become available.

-Dry Macular Degeneration is not currently treatable.
-However, the use of very specific eye vitamin supplements based on the AREDS 1 and AREDS 2 trials may play a beneficial role in preventing the progression of early dry macular degeneration into more advanced forms of macular degeneration that can threaten the vision.
-More research is needed on understanding the pathogenesis of Dry Macular Degeneration and how to prevent the disease, halt its progression, and even reverse atrophic damage that is already present.
+Dry Macular Degeneration has received its first novel therapy approved by the FDA as of early 2023.
+We are pleased to offer newly FDA-approved SYFOVRE™ (pegcetacoplan injection) for the treatment of advanced forms of Dry Macular Degeneration.
+This is an exciting time in the field of retina as no prior therapy was ever available to treat Dry AMD and ultimately slow down the rate of macular degeneration over time.
+SYFOVRE™ offers the opportunity to help treat the advanced form of Dry Macular Degeneration and protect vision for longer.
+We anticipate other novel therapies will be available as well in the near future for earlier stages of Dry Macular Degeneration.
+The use of very specific eye vitamin supplements (AREDS 2 multivitamin) based on the AREDS clinical trials may play a beneficial role in preventing the progression of early dry macular degeneration into more advanced forms of macular degeneration that can threaten the vision.
+More research is needed on understanding how to reverse advanced damage to the macula that is already present.
+Stem cell therapy is one avenue being explored.
 Our commitment to our patients remains that we will continue to stay abreast of the latest, cutting edge retinal therapies to address both Dry and Wet Macular Degeneration and bring them to you as they become available.

-It is essential for patients with macular degeneration, wet or dry, to seek continuous medical care to manage their condition and prevent permanent vision loss from occurring.
-Our retina doctor has extensive experience in the diagnosis and treatment of these conditions, and can offer patients the latest, most advanced therapies to help preserve vision and overall quality of life.
+It is essential for patients with macular degeneration, wet or dry, to seek ongoing medical care to manage their condition and prevent permanent vision loss from occurring.
+Our retinal practice has extensive experience in the diagnosis and treatment of these conditions, and can offer patients the latest, most advanced therapies to help preserve vision and overall quality of life.